 It's no secret that the Frog Fam are toadally huge Star Wars fans.
-We could barely contain our excitement as we waited for Star Wars: Galaxy's Edge to open, and are frequent visitors to Black Spire Outpost now that opening day has finally come and gone.
+We could barely contain our excitement as we waited for Star Wars: Galaxy's Edge to open last fall, and have since been frequent visitors to Black Spire Outpost.
 We've piloted the Millennium Falcon.
 We've built our own droid BFF.
-We've assembled some "scrap metal."
-And now, we can officially say that we've escaped the epic battle between the First Order and the Resistance!
+We've assembled some "scrap metal" (aka building a lightsaber!).
+And now, we've escaped the epic battle between the First Order and the Resistance!

-Disney’s newest attraction, Star Wars: Rise of the Resistance, has been a game-changer.
-Not only is the attraction itself one of the most technologically advanced that Disney has ever created (utilizing not one, not two, not three, but FOUR different ride systems!), but Disney also introduced a brand-new virtual queue system as the only way to access the ride to manage its high demand.
-Ahead of its opening, we knew that Star Wars: Rise of the Resistance wouldn’t use FastPass+ initially.
+Star Wars: Rise of the Resistance has been a game-changer.
+Not only is the attraction itself one of the most technologically advanced that Disney has ever created (utilizing not one, not two, not three, but FOUR different ride systems!), but Disney also introduced a virtual queue system as the only way to access the ride to manage its high demand (and to control capacity once Disney's Hollywood Studios reopened after the COVID-19 closure).
+We knew that Star Wars: Rise of the Resistance wouldn’t use FastPass+ initially.
 But the introduction of the virtual queue eliminated the standby line entirely and completely changed our tactics for tackling this most impressive attraction.
 That said, don't let this unexpected addition deter you!
 Using Boarding Groups is toadally easy, and we're here to walk you through it, step by step, so that you're prepared for your visit.

 In this guide, we’ll cover everything you need to know about when to arrive at Disney’s Hollywood Studios and how the virtual queue system works, including how to join a Boarding Group.
 Grab your lightsaber!
 Here’s our step-by-step process so you can have the best chance at riding Star Wars: Rise of the Resistance.